thefrontside/microstates/README.md

 //> 43
 ```

 You can also use `set` transition to replace the current microstate with another microstate.
 This is especially useful when building state machines because it allows you to change the type of the current microstate.
-By changing the type, you're also changing available transitions and how state is calculated.
+By changing the type, you're also changing available transitions and how the state is calculated.

 ```js
 import { types } from 'microstates';